meltoner/agrofelis/components/implement-2-degrees-rotating-mount/readme.md

 ### Top base

-The details of the metal sheet of the top base is shown below
+The details of the metal sheet of the top base is shown below.

 ![part 10](_figures/implement-2-degrees-rotating-mount-22-part-10.png)
 ![part 10-actual](_figures/implement-2-degrees-rotating-mount-23-part-10-actual.jpg)

 ### End module

-The full assemply of the Rotating Implement Mount (RIM) before the paint job can be seen in the following photos
+The full assembly of the Rotating Implement Mount (RIM) before the paint job can be seen in the following photos

 ![fabricated a](_figures/implement-2-degrees-rotating-mount-24-fabricated-a.jpg)